Nova7397/MudTracker3D/README.md

 Our final folder consists of grasshopper script of our custom slicer developed to slice a geometry for 3D printing clay using WASP printer.

 ## Media
-Media folder consists of necessary documentation images/videos.
+Media folder consists of necessary documentation images.